Marsha Duncan, MPH

 What do you attribute your success to?

-I attribute my success to a combination of personal passions, family, and purpose-driven engagement.
-Cooking and spending quality time with my daughter and mother keep me grounded, while serving on the Stanford University Youth Advisory Board with my daughter and participating in robotics and STEM initiatives continuously inspire me to learn and grow.
+I attribute much of my success to a combination of personal passions, family, and purpose-driven engagement.
+Cooking and spending quality time with my daughter and mother keep me grounded.
 I always strive to “remember my why,” channeling my faith, values, and life experiences into every endeavor.
 Through numerous speaking engagements, I aim to share insights, motivate others, and make a meaningful impact in both my professional and personal life.

 What values are most important to you in your work and personal life?

 The values that guide me in both my work and personal life are service, compassion, and commitment to mental health and community well-being.
-With three years in public service and fifteen years of experience in Mental Health First Aid, I have dedicated myself to supporting others through education, advocacy, and direct engagement.
-My work with the National Council for Mental Wellbeing has reinforced my belief in the importance of empathy, resilience, and evidence-based approaches to promoting mental health for individuals and communities alike.
+With over three years in public service and fifteen years of experience in healthcare, I have dedicated myself to supporting others through education, advocacy, and direct engagement.
+My work with MJ4S Bergen has reinforced my belief in the importance of empathy, resilience, and evidence-based approaches to promoting mental health for individuals and communities alike.